MicroWebStacks/astro-markdown-render/content/main/readme.md

 ![astro markdown render](./astro-markdown-render-small.png)

 ## Advanced Image Directive
-In order to give more options to the optimizer, using the image directive allows to pass more arguments from markdown
+In order to give more options, using the image directive allows to pass more arguments from markdown

 ```markdown
 :image[]{src=./astro-markdown-render-small.png alt="Astro Markdown Render" height=200}